An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Main Results

 \begin{remark} This proof remains valid for any finite measure \(\mu\).
 Indeed, it is possible to extend our results to other measures that are equivalent to the Lebesgue measure, providing flexibility in practical implementations.
 Nevertheless, we fix \(\mu\) to the standard Lebesgue measure to avoid those technical details in this work. \end{remark}

-\begin{remark} This theorem is the starting point of the whole paper.
-It suggests that we can solve the fixed point equation without explicitly evaluating the Picard operator, which is computationally expensive and involves solving a linear FBSDE.
-Instead, we can directly minimize the BML value and regard \((\tilde{y},\tilde{z})\) as decision variables. \end{remark}
+This theorem underpins the main idea of the paper: the fixed-point equation can be addressed by directly minimizing the BML value.
+Instead of explicitly evaluating the Picard operator, which is computationally expensive because it involves solving a linear FBSDE, one may directly minimize the BML value with respect to the decision variables \((\tilde{y},\tilde{z})\).

 The \(\|\cdot\|_\mu\), referred to as the \(\mu\)-norm, is indeed a norm on the solution space, and is weaker than all the three norms introduced before.